April 24, 2020//Tony HowlettLast Updated: October 09, 2020

 Applications, services, and information systems must ensure data security, system, and network integrity.
 This includes defining and enforcing where and how information can travel within and between systems.

-The FBI and other agencies may conduct formal audits to ensure compliance with the CJIS.
+The FBI and other agencies may conduct formal audits to ensure CJIS compliance.

 Anyone that will have access to unencrypted CJIS data must go through detailed security screening during hiring, termination, transfer, and other employees/vendor lifecycle events.